drdna/WheatBlastEvolution/Variant Calling.md

 # Variant Calling

-## SNP calling between all genomes using pairwise alignments
 ### iSNPcaller
 Standard SNP callers fail to detect repetitive portions of fungal genomes which results in the reporting of false variants between non-allelic sequences.
 Repeat-masking programs also miss large numbers of repeated sequences.
 To address these problem we built a BLAST-based SNP caller that pre-masks all repeats in the reference and query genomes before alignment, and then performs a second round of masking after alignment to screen out "cryptic" repeats that are not detected using genome self-comparison.
-Our program, [iSNPcaller_MT.pl](/scripts/pairwiseVariantCalling/iSNPcaller_MT.pl) works in an incremental fashion where newly added genomes are first compared with one another, and then with those that have been previously analyzed. iSNPcaller performs the following operations:
+Our program, [iSNPcaller](https://github.com/drdna/iSNPcaller) works in an incremental fashion where newly added genomes are first compared with one another, and then with those that have been previously analyzed. iSNPcaller performs the following operations:
 a) Rewrites sequence header lines using a standard format: >genomeID_contig1, >genomeID_contig2, etc.)
 b) Creates a repeat-masked version of every genome assembly